BrainOmicsCourse/BrainOmics2024/1_Day1/CourseWalkThrough.md

 <br> </br>

-## 4. Optional: Create Output folder

-If you want to write your final results, you can create a folder for storing output data.
-Let's call it 'OutData'.

-_Notes_
- * _BE CAREFUL not to version your data in the repo (here is avoided by acting on the .gitignore file)._
- * _While can use this approach for the exercise purpose, it is usually not advisable to keep code and data in the same folder.
-You should therefore create a folder storing both your input and output data in a proper location_

-## 5. First notebook: from raw data to dimensionality reduction
+## 4. First notebook from raw data to dimensionality reduction

 * In the __Day1__ folder, you find the [__'1_FiltNormBatch'__](1_Day1/1_FiltNormBatch.ipynb) notebook structured in _markdown cells_ that contains information and comments and _code cells_ with the actual code chunks.
 * Starting from the assembled anndata, we will work through the following analytical steps: quality control; filtering; normalization; feature selection; cluster identification.